-- Accounting Knowledge: The student will integrate knowledge of accounting theory and principles of financial and managerial accounting, in order to create financial statements in accordance with GAAP and internal decision-making reports. - 2.
-Accounting Communication: The student will demonstrate competency in written and oral communications relating to accounting information and the interpretation of business activity. - Accounting Research: The student will analyze accounting data and be able to integrate current accounting rules and practices into the exercise of accounting.
+- Accounting Knowledge: The student will integrate knowledge of accounting theory and principles of financial and managerial accounting, to create financial statements in accordance with GAAP and internal decision-making reports. - Accounting Communication: The student will demonstrate competency in written and oral communications relating to accounting information and the interpretation of business activity. - Accounting Research: The student will analyze accounting data and be able to integrate current accounting rules and practices into the exercise of accounting.

-Personal Financial Planning Concentration
+Financial Planning Concentration

-- The student will demonstrate the capacity to gather the necessary data from a potential client meeting. - The student will demonstrate the skills needed to effectively prepare a financial plan. - 3.
-The student will demonstrate the ability to guide a client through their financial plan and the next steps needed to implement the plan.
+- Data Gathering: The student will demonstrate the capacity to gather the necessary data from a potential client meeting. - Financial Plan Preparation: The student will demonstrate the skills needed to effectively prepare a financial plan. - 3.
+Communication and Implementation: The student will demonstrate the ability to guide a client through their financial plan and the next steps needed to implement the plan.